Dewaswom Board College

-The Travancore Devaswom Board is a semi-government organisation in the erstwhile Travancore, now southern part of the State of Kerala in India, constituted to manage the Hindu Temples in Kerala, with head office at Nandancode in the state capital Thiruvananthapuram.
-The famous Sastha temple at Sabarimala [a pilgrim centre situated in the western ghats], in the Pathanamthitta district of Kerala State, is also under the management of this organisation.
+The Travancore Devaswom Board is a semi-government organisation in the erstwhile Travancore, now southern part of the State of Kerala in India, constituted to manage the Hindu Temples in Kerala, with its head office at Nandancode in the state capital Thiruvananthapuram.
+The famous Sastha temple Sabarimala, in the Pathanamthitta district of Kerala, is also under the management of this organisation.

 Structure

 In addition to various other educational institutions, there are four aided colleges under the management of The Honourable Board.
 They are: